Ready For Use: How To Start Harvesting Worm Castings

 Vermicompost contains water-soluble nutrients and is an excellent, nutrient-rich organic fertilizer and soil conditioner.
 It is used in farming and small scale sustainable, organic farming.

-Two to three months after you start your vermicompost, you’ll notice a few inches of worm castings ready for harvesting.
-The brown, earthy-looking, soil-like material at the bottom of your bin is the finished compost your worms made.
+Two to three months after you start your vermicompost, you’ll notice a few inches of pure worm castings ready for harvesting.
+The brown, earthy-looking, garden soil – like material at the bottom of your bin is the finished compost your worms made.

 You might think that harvesting vermicompost from a home bin can be challenging, especially if you think about how you’re going to separate the finished compost piles from the remaining bedding and/or food, and the worms themselves.

 Although it works, this method can be extremely time-consuming.
 It requires a strong attention to detail as you are making sure not to harvest worms, eggs, or uncomposted material

 There are a few different methods and tricks you can use to harvest your vermicompost.

 You Might Also Like: DIY Vermicomposting With A Worm Bin!

 Manual harvesting of worm castings is when you want to collect only small amounts of vermicast a few days after the compost pile is stocked with worms.
 The pile may not be fully decomposed yet, but, you can get some of what has been.

 This method is simple: Gather the vermicast by hand or with a trowel then transfer it directly into a container.